Board of Trustees Officers

 Vice President of Market Strategy & Principal Relations, Lintech International, St. Louis, MO

 Ms. Bukovic began her career in the chemical industry in 1987 as a process engineer with Monsanto.
-During her career, she has held positions in Manufacturing, R&D, Sales, Business Management/Marketing, Materials Management and Business Development.
-Ms. Bukovic has served in a variety of roles with the National Association of Chemical Distributors (NACD), including various committees, two terms as a Director at Large, and is currently the Education Committee chair.
+She has held positions in Manufacturing, R&D, Sales, Business Management/Marketing, Materials Management and Business Development.
+Ms. Bukovic has served in a variety of roles with the Alliance for Chemical Distribution (ACD) and is currently the Education Committee chair.
+Ms. Bukovic received a B.S. in Chemical Engineering from the South Dakota School of Mines (where she also serves as an advisor for the Women in Science & Engineering [WiSE] committee) and an MBA from Fontbonne University.

 Alysia Diffendal